KannonZenetism/zenetism-field-physics/lattice-mathematics/LM01-mathematical-foundations.md

 **Interpretation**

 - \( R_H \) tracks the *velocity of coherence change*.
-- Used to distinguish rapid fragmentation vs gradual integration.
+- Used to distinguish rapid fragmentation contra gradual integration.

 ---